This entry will be updated every time there is a change.

 - I get my 'good fats' from nuts, seeds, cold-water, wild fish, and some oils (canola, olive)

 - I eat fried food only 1-2 times a month, and only when I eat out and there are no other options.
 I never fry at home.
-I mostly bake in the oven with no oil (that's how I make my fries), or sauté in a pan with a tip of a teaspoon of Earth Balance spread or a couple of drops of olive or canola oil
+I mostly bake in the oven with no oil (that's how I make my fries), or sauté in a pan with a teaspoon of Earth Balance spread or a couple of drops of olive or canola oil

 - I use rice milk to make mashed potatoes, for baking, or with cereal